Celts: Insular

 Like many Celtic peoples on the mainland, the Insular Celts followed an Ancient Celtic religion overseen by druids.
 Some of the southern British tribes had strong links with Gaul and Belgica, and minted their own coins.
 During the Roman occupation of Britain, a Romano-British culture emerged in the southeast.
 The Britons and Picts in the north, and the Gaels of Ireland, remained outside the empire.
 During the end of Roman rule in Britain in the 400s AD, there was significant Anglo-Saxon settlement of eastern and southern Britain, and some Gaelic settlement of its western coast.
 During this time, some Britons migrated to the Armorican peninsula, where their culture became dominant.
 Meanwhile, much of northern Britain (Scotland) became Gaelic.
 By the 10th century AD, the Insular Celtic peoples had diversified into the Brittonic-speaking Welsh (in Wales), Cornish (in Cornwall), Bretons (in Brittany) and Cumbrians (in the Old North); and the Gaelic-speaking Irish (in Ireland), Scots (in Scotland) and Manx (on the Isle of Man).

-Classical writers did not call the inhabitants of Britain and Ireland Celtae or Κελτοί (Keltoi), leading some scholars to question the use of the term 'Celt' for the Iron Age inhabitants of those islands.
-The first historical account of the islands was by the Greek geographer Pytheas, who sailed around what he called the "Pretannikai nesoi" (the "Pretannic isles") around 310–306 BC.
-In general, classical writers referred to the Britons as Pretannoi (in Greek) or Britanni (in Latin).
-Strabo, writing in Roman times, distinguished between the Celts and Britons.
-However, Roman historian Tacitus says the Britons resembled the Celts of Gaul in customs and religion.